adithdotv/UMI-Fantasy-Draft/replit.md

 - June 25, 2025: Fixed leaderboard calculations to use real blockchain data for accurate total earnings and win percentages based on actual draft participation
 - June 25, 2025: Updated platform revenue display to only show for contract owners, adjusting stats grid layout accordingly
 - June 25, 2025: Upgraded entire UI to innovative SportFi theme with modern gradients, animations, glass effects, and enhanced visual design
+- June 26, 2025: Updated to new contract address 0xcb4626a80F60b713525192862191881e4Daf2CD8 with enhanced getLeaderboard function for accurate player statistics

 ## User Preferences